SoftingIndustrial/datafeed-edge-connector/edgeconnector-siemens/README.md

 ## OPC UA Server

-The OPC UA Server functionality and configuration is described in the [OPC UA Configuration](../common/opcua.md) document.
+The OPC UA Server functionality and configuration is described at the [OPC UA Configuration page](common/opcua.md).

 ## Licenses